PersistentCloud/immich-slideshow/README.md

 **_NOTE:_** When you build this and you want to create a docker image, ffs leave the REACT_APP_IMMICH_API_BASE_URL environment variable empty.
 I don't know why, it seems like magic, but I lost a day to figure this out.
 For more informations you can visit <https://github.com/dmaze/docker-frontend-hostnames>.

+**_NOTE 2:_** Please bear in mind that you need a reverse proxy to access the Immich API via the React app.
+In my case, I use the already started container as such.
+If you don't have the app running in your docker setup before you try to program something locally, no images will be displayed.

 ## API Keys

 This app uses various APIs, including: